CrossPlatformPageObject/cross-platform-single-page-example/README.md

 2. Reusing the code

-    As there will be different [ages, we will end up haing similar services for each of the page.
+    As there will be different pages, we will end up having similar services for each of the page.

 3. Making change at one place!

-    It's not at all possible to change at oen and it will work for other platforms.
+    It's not at all possible to change at one and it will work for other platforms.
 We will have to update all platform specific pages to make this work.

-4. Adding new automation / modification
+4. Adding new automation/modification

-If similar functionality will be developed for all platforms, then we will end up writing n number of pages for n platforms and at the end, repeating ourself!
+If similar functionality will be developed for all platforms, then we will end up writing 'n' number of pages for 'n' platforms and at the end, repeating ourself!

+So clearly, having seperate pages for different platforms, doesn't seem to go well with out need.
 To avoid all above mentioned problems, we came up with a problem statement:
 > Create a cross platform mobile UI automation framework which will work seemlessly across different platforms.

+## Challenges in implementating Single page for different platforms:
+1. Different automation tool
+    Consider platforms, iOS, android, mobile web.
+Each API will expose different services for same action.
+2. Differnt UI actions
+    `click` is for web whereas similar action for other platform is, `touch`
+3. Locator
+    As the ecosystem is different for platforms, they way we identify locator will be different.
+Also, despite being same screen, lcoators can be different.
+4. Different UI navigation pattern
+    Each platform gives different UI component.
+We have Tab bar in iOS, navigation drawer in Android and Nav bar serves similar purpose for web.

+We gave it a try and solved above problems one by one.

 ## Commands to run: